thennothinghappened/GMEdit-Constructor/readme.md

 compilation toolchain instead of invoking the asset compiler directly.
 If you are working on a codebase that must remain on a legacy (<2.3) version of GameMaker, use builder instead.

-Constructor can compile for the current build target (your OS), web targets (HTML5 and WASM), and can switch between build configs.
+Constructor can compile for the current build target (your OS), web targets (HTML5 and WASM), Android, and can switch between build configs.

 ## Features